How to invest in index funds

 Still, for newer investors, or for those who don’t want to spend a lot of time managing their portfolios, index funds can be an excellent choice.
 We’ll walk you through how to buy the best index funds and reap some of the key benefits.

 What is an index fund?

 An index fund is a mutual fund or exchange-traded fund (ETF) that aims to match the performance of an index.
-Examples of these indices include the S&P 500 and the CRSP US Total Market Index.
+Examples of these indices include the S&P 500 and the Dow Jones Industrial Average.
 If you invest in an S&P 500 index fund, you can expect the fund to closely mirror the performance of the index.

-S&P 500 and CRSP US Total Market are examples of U.S. stock index funds, but these are not the only types.
-There are also international stock index funds and bond index funds, among many other types.
-Investors often use a combination of some or all of these types of funds to diversify their portfolios.
+The S&P 500 and Dow Jones Industrial Average are examples of U.S. stock indices, but these are not the only types.
+There are also international stock and bond indices, among many other types.
+Investors often use a combination of funds that track these kinds of indices to diversify their portfolios.

 If you participate in an employer-sponsored retirement fund, you may have access to index funds in the form of mutual funds.
 If you want to buy ETFs, though, you will likely have to invest on your own, which we’ll cover in the next section.
 Opening a brokerage account can offer a number of advantages, such as no investment minimums and the ability to buy fractional shares.

 Step-by-step guide on how to buy index funds

 Buying index funds is a simple process.
 Thanks to online brokers, you don’t need much to get started, and you can get started in just a few minutes.